Dagmawi-a-Negatu/Nodejs_pathfinder/README.md

 This is an example of a railway network.
 A railway network can be built from large data sets of JSON files and then traversed to find the shortest path between two stations.
 This is one example of a railway system that I built and traversed.
 One of the many great things I am learning in one simple project in a course.
 Recursion can get confusing when working with a large dataset and objects have very complex relationships.

 Visual Representation

-This version of the README is more structured, includes all the necessary details, and integrates the image you've provided for visual representation.
-Adjust the path/to/your/uploaded/image.png with the correct path to the uploaded image in your project directory.